Bevan Frost Luthier

 I have dedicated my life to guitars, and have appreciated every moment of it.
 My early work was performed in isolation and ignorance.
 Through repetition and constantly seeking criticism I slowly mastered skill after skill.
 I am still inspired by the satisfaction of performing intricate processes that result in a work of beauty.
 At the age of 18 I decided that I was to be a Luthier, and soon afterwards I was handed an illness that shaped my character and my career.
 During the years I stayed under my Dad’s roof (thanks Dad) I was given a chance to truly pursue guitarmaking and get my bearings in the craft.

 After a liver transplant in 2011, my wife and I bought a house in Frisco, Colorado.
 I built a garage, and we started a family.
 My guitars were in demand, and suddenly my world was nothing but my son and my guitars.
-Several years later, nothing has changed.
-What a wonderful life!
-I wake up every day so stoked to be a Dad and a Husband and a Luthier, I couldn't be happier.
+Eleven years later, I have a 9 year old and a 5 year old, and I count my blessings that they are happy and healthy.
+The last decade has brought new frontiers for both work and family – what a wonderful life!
+I wake up every day so stoked to be a Dad and a Husband and a Luthier, I couldn’t be happier.

 – Bevan Frost